 So, as you can see, Krama is a symbol in Cambodia and represents its legacy.
 Krama Krama is engaged in continuing this legacy for generations all over the world.
 This is why, thanks to our partner Krama Yu, we ensure an ethical and sustainable way to produce Krama.

 For more details on kramas, read the krama’s history in Cambodia

-The scarf from the Kingdom of Cambodia : more than just a purchase or a social and ethic souvenir.
+The scarf from the Kingdom of Cambodia: more than just a purchase or a social and ethical souvenir.

 If you had the opportunity to travel to Cambodia, which typical souvenir could you bring home?
 The only right answer is: you should bring back a krama.
-Everyone loves this traditional cotton (or silk) scarf very much .
+Everyone loves this traditional cotton (or silk) scarf very much.
 Furthermore, if you do get the chance to travel here, try to visit small workshops as Krama Yu in Siem Reap.
-Usually they are in small villages and on the outskirts of touristic cities.
+Usually, they are in small villages and on the outskirts of tourist cities.

 Why should you have to visit these workshops?
 If you are going to Cambodia, do not settle for buying a krama at the market.

 In reality, for most kramas, we don’t know how they are made.
 And unfortunately, most of the time they are made in a factory (where owners are foreigners from Vietnam or China).
 Thus, the scarf loses both its authenticity and its quality.
 With prices as low as $2, workers’ living conditions are not optimal.